-Of course, my daughter was right.
+My daughter was right.
 Japan is a country where most everyone assumes mask-wearing, safety and distancing, are reasonable and 「当たり前」 (which roughly translated means “obvious” or “of course you should do that!”)
-Americans like myself, on the other hand, can tend to focus more on our personal freedoms.
+Americans like myself, on the other hand, tend to focus more on our personal freedoms.
 My starting point in thinking about what was reasonable was, “Why should I be required to do something that I don’t feel is really necessary?”
-I think that is partly my cultural lens.
-But during the pandemic, Japan has had a total of about 1,000 deaths, while America had about 1,000 deaths yesterday!
-For a third-culture kid like my daughter, who understands both ways to view the world, it was obvious that these shocking statistical differences are due, at least in part, to the fact that “people in this country think like Mom.”
+But the reality is that during this months-long pandemic Japan has had a total of about 1,000 deaths, while America had about 1,000 deaths yesterday.
+No one knows how things will ultimately go or exactly where the line between “faith” and “safe” really is.
+But for a third-culture kid like my daughter, who understands both ways to view the world, it is obvious that these shocking statistical differences are due, at least in part, to the fact that “people in this country think like Mom.”

 This started me thinking about how different our thinking can really be sometimes.
 That is why multicultural marriage is not always easy.
 When Satomi and I decided to marry in 1987, we knew that it would take a serious commitment to talk things out even when our disagreements were uncomfortable.
 We made a commitment to work things out for the sake of our marriage and by God’s grace we are still together.
 We’ve made it this far but even now after all these years, we need to regularly pause and talk things out.